 “Ho, yes!” she said laughing.
 (That’s not a typo.
 Around these parts, it’s not unusual to hear the word “oh” pronounced backwards.
 I think this is for emphasis.)

-I told her I’d recently wandered into the outfitters store in Weaverville, no more than a few miles up the road.
-While there, I’d overheard a group of men man-gossiping about something somebody had done – apparently something they didn’t approve of.
-While I couldn’t make out the exact nature of the crime from behind the displays of fishing and hunting gear I was hiding behind, I did hear the verdict loud and clear.
+I told her I’d recently wandered into the outfitters store in Weaverville, not more than a few miles up the road.
+While there, I’d overheard a group of men man-gossiping about something somebody had done – clearly something they didn’t apparently approve of.
+While I couldn’t make out the exact nature of the crime from the other side of the displays of fishing and hunting gear I was hiding behind, I did hear the verdict:

-“The mountains’ll git ‘im!,” one man said, a statement that was received with a chorus of approving grunts.
+“The mountains’ll git ’im!,” one man said, a statement that was received with a chorus of approving grunts from the others.

-I was taken with the idea that these old mountains could inflict justice or revenge upon those who deserved it and had made a mental note to ask Magic Mary about it.
+I was taken with the idea that the ancient mountains we lived in, some of the world’s oldest, could inflict justice or revenge upon those who deserved it and had made a mental note to ask Magic Mary about it.
 If anyone knew, she would.

 “Is that really a thing?”
 I asked after we’d finished with the t-shirt details.